Jes Interview Banner

 Who decides that?
 Who decides what that is?
 What if someone wanted a session that the photographer deemed trashy?
 We don’t kink shame.

-Remember earlier when I said my studio is a safe space for my clients to exist just how they are?
+Remember earlier when I said my studio is a safe space for my clients to express themselves just as they are?
 I mean it!

 My photography style is dark, dramatic, sensual, and sometimes mind-bending.
 It has nothing to do with shaming anyone to get ahead, and I will always stand by that.